Leibniz-HBI/newSMO/_wiki/How-to-work-in-Jupyter-Lab.md

 ---
 # How to work in Jupyter Lab

+_This wiki article was last updated on April 1st, 2021, and may contain outdated information._

 # What is Jupyter Lab?

 Jupyter Lab is an interface for interactive programming and data analysis that runs in your browser.
 If you're coming from R think about it as a browser-based R-Studio for all kinds of languages, but mostly used for Python.